BillysKes/Sleep-Health-Lifestyle-analysis/README.md

 ## Histograms

-- most individuals heart rate is on the range of 65-73 bpm(bits per minute)
+- Positive skewness most individuals heart rate is on the range of 65-73 bpm(bits per minute)
 - most individual's quality of sleep score is between 6 and 9
-- most individuals are between 43 and 45 years old
+- most individuals are between 45 and 47.5 years old
+- Quality of sleep is a bimodal distribution as it has two peaks.
+Most frequent quality of sleep rating has a bin range 8-8.5 and 6-6.5

 ![Figuresubplot](https://github.com/BillysKes/Sleep-Health-Lifestyle-analysis/assets/73298709/cdc2a4af-479f-46f4-aec0-f75c032da4f5)